Is that all it takes — six key ADHD management tools? Not exactly. But they can create a pivotal foundation.

-A few weeks ago, Jaclyn Paul explained the genesis of her new book, Order From Chaos, in this post: Creating Order from ADHD-Fueled Fallout.
+Elsewhere on this blog (link below), Jaclyn Paul explained the genesis of her new book, Order From Chaos.
 The first step, she says, comes with recognizing the pain that disorganization is causing you or your loved ones.
 The next step: Adopting a meaningful philosophy of life that guides all future actions.

-Next week, you’ll hear from another uber-organized woman with late-diagnosis ADHD.
-Business owner Andie Katschthaler will share her amazing #ADHDTechStack for handling everything from business appointments to meal planning in Getting and Staying Organized!
-My ADHD Tech Stack
+At the end of this post, you’ll also find a link from another uber-organized woman with late-diagnosis ADHD.
+Business owner Tai Katschthaler shares her amazing #ADHDTechStack for handling everything from business appointments to meal planning.

-In this post, I present six essential Adult ADHD management tools—all supporting organization.
-Of time, priorities, memories, and stuff.
-They let you build environmental supports and “scaffolding” so you can spend your time doing rather than trying to remember.
+In this post, I highlight six essential Adult ADHD management tools.
+In one way or another, they all support organization — of time, priorities, memories, and stuff.
+They assist you in building the all-important environmental supports and “scaffolding” for Executive Functions.
+With those in place, you can spend your time doing rather than trying to remember or get started.

 People with ADHD especially benefit from these tools.
-But all of us navigating this speeded up and highly distracting 21st Century need help to focus on goals, managing time, and practicing good habits that support our health, our relationships, and our futures.
+But I believe that everyone navigating this speeded up and highly distracting 21st Century needs help in establishing goals, managing time, and practicing good habits that support our health, our relationships, and our futures.

 Hence my motto: “The tools and strategies that work for people with ADHD work for the rest of us, too.”
-My friends with ADHD are leading the way.
+Yes, my friends with ADHD are leading the way.